galaxyproject/admin-training/README.md

 ## Training VM instances

-Galaxy training instances are be bootstrapped with [a small Ansible playbook](/bootstrap-instances), which you may find useful for repeating the exercises later using a VM, Docker image, etc.
+Galaxy training instances are bootstrapped with [a small Ansible playbook](/bootstrap-instances), which you may find useful for repeating the exercises later using a VM, Docker image, etc.

 ## Sponsors